One of the best Spring Break trips in the US I can think of is the Epcot Flower and Garden Festival at Disney World.

 Of course, your restaurant reservations don’t have to be at Epcot.
 But if you’re there for the Epcot Flower and Garden Festival, I’m betting you’ll be spending most of your time there.

-That said, reservations only apply to table service (aka sit-down) meals, so you can always skip this tip if you plan to stick to the food booths and quick service meals.
+That said, reservations only apply to table service (aka sit-down) meals, so you can always skip this tip if you plan to stick to the outdoor kitchens and quick service meals.

-The Flower and Garden Festival is more crowded on the weekends, as it’s when local residents are more likely to visit (in addition to out of town tourists).
+The Flower and Garden Festival is more crowded on the weekends, as that is when local residents are more likely to visit (in addition to out of town tourists).